 A Pantropical family which originated in Asia in the Late Cretaceous (Schaefer et al. 2009).
-Cucurbitaceae currently comprises 95 genera and ~1,000 species of lianas or herbaceous annual vines and trailers (very rarely shrubs or trees).
-Of these, 33 genera and ~377 species are native to the Neotropics, an additional 4 Old World genera (7 species) have been introduced, some of which have become naturalized or invasive.
-In diverse habitats, some common in moist or wet lowland forests, 0-2,500 (-3,700) m elevation.
-Recent molecular studies place Cucurbitaceae in a polytomy with Begoniaceae, Datiscaceae, and Tetramelaceae (Schaefer & Renner 2011a), with which they share inferior ovaries and parietal placentation.
-Diagnostics: Cucurbitaceae are mostly perennial lianas or herbaceous annual vines or trailers, often glandular-hairy and usually with one tendril per node inserted at a 90° angle with the petiole (Figure 95A, B).
-Perennial species often have tuberous roots or pachypodia.
+Cucurbitaceae currently comprises 95 genera and about 1,000 species of lianas or herbaceous annual vines and trailers (very rarely shrubs or trees).
+Of these, 30 genera and about 450 species are native to the New World, an additional 11 Old World genera have been introduced, some of which have become naturalized or invasive.
+In diverse habitats, some common in moist or wet lowland forests, 0-2500 (-3700) m elevation.
+Recent molecular studies place Cucurbitaceae in a polytomy with Begoniaceae, Datiscaceae, and Tetramelaceae (Schaefer & Renner 2011), with which they share inferior ovaries and parietal placentation.

+Diagnostics: Cucurbitaceae are mostly perennial lianas or herbaceous annual vines or trailers, often glandular-hairy and usually with one tendril per node inserted at a 90° angle with the petiole (fig. 5a & b).
+Perennial species often have tuberous roots or pachypodia (fig. 3d).
 Most Cucurbitaceae contain oxygenated tetracyclic triterpenoids (cucurbitacins) with bitter taste and purging or abortive effect.
 Often confused with Passifloraceae or Vitaceae, because they share occurrence of alternate leaves and tendrils, but differentiated by the tendrils inserted at a 90° angle with the petiole, while in Passifloraceae these are axillary, and in Vitaceae they are opposite to the leaves.

-General Characters
+General characters